Advanced safety filter based on SOS Control Barrier and Lyapunov Functions

 The standard characterization of a safety filter does not specify the extent to which it is allowed to alter the legacy control action.
 This can be problematic, as the safety filter might inadvertently undermine the desired behavior of the legacy controller.
 In contrast, our \emph{advanced safety filter} $u_s(x)$ specifies a distinct region $\mathcal X_n$, where the safety filter remains inactive, that is, for all $x \in \mathcal X_n$:

 This \emph{nominal region} $\mathcal X_n$ is required to be forward invariant under the legacy control $u_n(x)$, and to be strictly contained within the safe set, i.e.,

-\afterReviewChangedBox{For a legacy controller that stabilizes the closed-loop system to an attractor within $\mathcal X_a$, a forward invariant set does always exist.}
+For a legacy controller that stabilizes the closed-loop system to an attractor within $\mathcal X_a$, such a forward invariant set does always exist.

-Moreover, the advanced safety filter should preserve such a stability guarantee across the entire safe set.
-This is already accomplished within the nominal region $\mathcal X_n$ due to its forward invariance property.
-Hence, we only need to additionally ensure a finite-time convergence to $\mathcal X_n$ for all trajectories originating within the \emph{transitional region}, defined as:
+Moreover, the advanced safety filter is designed to preserve the attractor of the legacy controller -- assuming it lies within $\mathcal X_a$.
+This property is automatically satisfied within $\mathcal X_n$ due to the preservation property \cref{eq:sf_inactive_condition} and forward invariance of $\mathcal X_n$.
+Thus, it remains to ensure finite-time convergence of all trajectories originating outside $\mathcal{X}_n$ but within the safe set $\mathcal X_s$.
+We define the corresponding \emph{transitional region} as:

-where $\text{int}(\mathcal X_n)$ denotes the interior of a set $\mathcal X_n$. \begin{remark} \textit{\afterReviewChangedBox{ The volume of $\mathcal X_t$ must be balanced with the volume of $\mathcal X_n$.
-A larger $\mathcal X_t$ ensures a smooth behavior of the safety filter when returning the system to $\mathcal X_n$, while a larger $\mathcal X_n$ provides a wider nominal region where the safety filter does not modify the legacy control action. }} \end{remark}
+where $\text{int}(\mathcal X_n)$ denotes the interior of a set $\mathcal X_n$. \ifthenelse{\boolean{shortversion}} {} { \begin{remark} \textit{ The volume of $\mathcal X_t$ must be balanced with the volume of $\mathcal X_n$.
+A larger $\mathcal X_t$ ensures a smooth behavior of the safety filter when returning the system to $\mathcal X_n$, while a larger $\mathcal X_n$ provides a wider nominal region where the safety filter does not modify the legacy control action. } \end{remark} }